 - Other healthcare software systems (e.g., EHRs, medical imaging systems)

-Simply put, medical devices must be able to interact with other applications.
-A key example would be transmitting information from the device to a patient’s electronic health record.
-This information is valuable for providers in developing care plans for patients.
+Medical devices must be able to interact with other applications.
+A key example is transmitting information from the device to a patient’s electronic health record.
+This information is valuable for providers in developing patient care plans.

-Interoperability comes with many security issues, and medical device cybersecurity must consider that.
+Interoperability has many security issues, and medical device cybersecurity must consider that.
 Manufacturers must ensure interoperability is possible in the design of the devices but not allow it to become an exploitable weakness.

 Medical devices cannot fully support patient care and outcomes in isolation.